 Do your residents pass the internal medicine board exam?
 We are proud to say that our ABIM board pass rate is excellent.
 95% of our residents passed the board exam last year and with 93% passing over the past 3 years (the national average is 89%).
 We offer a board review course for all residents to help them prepare for this important exam.

-Do you have a point of care ultrasound curriculum?Yes, we have initiated a point of care ultrasound (POCUS) curriculum during the VA ICU rotation, with plans to extend this curriculum in the coming 1-2 years to a distinct POCUS & Procedure elective experience for all 2nd and 3rd year residents.
+Do you have a point of care ultrasound curriculum?Yes, we have initiated a point of care ultrasound (POCUS) curriculum during the VA ICU rotation, with plans to extend this curriculum in the coming 1-2 years to a distinct POCUS & Procedure elective experience for all second- and third-year residents.

 What are your plans for future programs?In addition to the aforementioned POCUS curriculum, we have plans to develop a Clinician Educator Track for 2nd and 3rd in the coming 2-3 years for residents interested in becoming clinician educators.
 We also will be making changes to our Primary Care Track to ensure that residents participating in it are exposed to rural medicine, nursing home care, office based procedures, physical medicine & rehab, and the business of primary care.
 In addition, given the health disparities that exist in Mississippi, we are developing a health care disparities curriculum for our residents that will equip them to recognize disparities and implicit bias and to take action to address those disparities.